shanepass-spec/tab-curriculum-sorter/README.txt

-# Tab Curriculum ZIP Sorter
+# Tab Curriculum ZIP Sorter — Version 4

-Browser-based curriculum ZIP sorter for Sunday School curriculum prep.
+Audience-first curriculum ZIP sorter for Lifeway-style Sunday School resources.

-## Version 3

-Adds:
-- Session-aware output folders
+## What V4 does

-- Better curriculum family detection
+- Upload one curriculum ZIP
+- Scan all filenames inside the ZIP
+- Sort into teacher/student-friendly folders
+- Prioritize audience first:
+  - Adult
+  - Senior Adult
-- CS / KJ / SA / Spanish variant detection
+  - Spanish
-- Duplicate filename detection
+- Then organize by:
-- Unknown review list
+  - Unit
+  - Chronological lesson order
-- Browser-side ZIP processing
+  - Session/title
+  - Resource type
-- Sorted ZIP download
+- Generate a new organized ZIP
+- Include `_SORTING REPORT.txt`

+## Important assumptions

+- Adult and Senior Adult are CSB only.
+- Spanish resources are Spanish only.
+- Do not label anything King James / KJV.
+- If a file cannot be confidently sorted, it goes to `Unknown - Review`.

 ## Deployment

-Cloudflare Workers static assets via GitHub auto-deploy.

-Important files:
+Replace these files in GitHub:

-- public/index.html
+- `public/index.html`
-- wrangler.jsonc
+- `wrangler.jsonc`
-- README.md
+- `README.md`

+Cloudflare will auto-deploy.